Big City Plan: Regal Tower

-Regal Tower is a proposed skyscraper to be constructed on the corner of Broad Street and Sheepcote Street in Birmingham, England.
-The proposal consists of a 56-storey tower, measuring 200.5 m tall, housing retail units, a luxury hotel, residential apartments and car parking.
-Provision has been made for 256 serviced apartments, although these could become additional hotel space.
-It is estimated it will cost £125million to construct, and when completed, it will become the tallest building in the city at 200m.This project has now been cancelled.
+Regal Tower was a planned skyscraper to be constructed on the corner of Broad Street and Sheepcote Street in Birmingham.
+The proposal consisted of a 56-storey tower, measuring 200.5 m tall, housing retail units, a luxury hotel, residential apartments and car parking.
+Provision was made for 256 serviced apartments.
+It was estimated to cost £125 million to construct, and if completed would have become the tallest building in the city at 200 m, however the project was cancelled.

 Park Central

-Lee Bank was a large inner-city council estate, which was one of five areas designated as a redevelopment area following World War 2.
+Lee Bank was a large inner-city council estate, built on one of five designated redevelopment areas following World War II.
 Originally slum housing, it was cleared by the council who constructed numerous tower blocks and low rise maisonettes.
-Lee Bank began to deteriorate following poor construction which led to inadequate maintenance.
-The estate was purchased by Optima Housing who aimed to redevelop the site.
+The housing infrastructure began to deteriorate because of poor construction and inadequate maintenance.
+The estate was purchased by Optima Housing for redevelopment.

-The development, known as Park Central, is phase one of a larger area Optima are developing called Attwood Green.
-Phase one is being built by Crest Nicholson and has resulted in the demolition of all the tower blocks on the former Lee Bank estate.
+Park Central built by Crest Nicholson is phase one of a larger area called Attwood Green.
+Phase one saw the demolition of all the tower blocks on the former Lee Bank estate.
 Park Central is one of Europe's largest urban renaissance projects.